Organizations, Resources, and Events

 Congratulations to Women's Studies master's students, Darci McFarland and Daisy Salinas for being the recipients of this year's Nancy Johnson Coyle scholarship.

-TWU's Women's Studies Program offers many opportunities for unique learning experiences that enhance academic and personal development.
+TWU's Department of Multicultural Women's and Gender Studies offers many opportunities for unique learning experiences that enhance academic and personal development.
 Guest speakers have included Lauren Greenfield, Alison Kafer, Jackson Katz, Michael Kimmel, Rita Liberti, Deborah A. Miranda, Cherry Muhanji, Layli Phillips, Anita Tijerina Revilla, Beverly Guy-Sheftall, Gloria Steinem, Aaronette M. White, and Kristal Brent Zook.